 This is a basic TypeScript application that:

-Imports several items from the SDK (called "golem-base-sdk-ts") including:
+Imports several items from the SDK (called "golem-base-sdk") including:

 The code then does some initial housekeeping, including subscribing to logging events.